angelarusha/latin101/reading1.md

 (3) What case is terrae and what other noun is it working with?
 Terrae is in the genitive case.
 It is working with filium which is in the accusative case to describe Antaeum as the son of Earth. ✅
 (4) What is the antecedent of hic?
-The antecedent of hic is Hercules. ❌
+The antecedent of hic is Hercules. ❌ The antecedent of hic is Antaeus.
 (5) What case is armis?
 Armis is in the ablative. ✅
 (6) Explain the construction cum eo?